IPCS INCHEM Home

 UREA ICSC: 0595

-The substance decomposes on heating above melting point producing toxic gases.
-Reacts violently with strong oxidants, nitrites, inorganic chlorides, chlorites and perchlorates causing fire and explosion hazard.
+Decomposes on heating above the melting point.
+This produces toxic gases.
+Reacts with strong oxidants, nitrites, inorganic chlorides, chlorites and perchlorates.
+This generates fire and explosion hazard.

 Melting point: 132.7-135°C